palahsu/Insta-follow-bot/README.md

 Go check them out if you don't have them locally installed.

-If you have correctly downloaded Chromedriver,try adding Chromedriver location to your PATH system environment variable.
+If you have correctly downloaded Chromedriver and install.

 ## Usage